 Leadership Relevant Situational Interview Questions

 Let’s move on to the leadership questions.

+This question allows recruiters to assess your ability to find solutions to disagreements without disrupting work.
 HR professionals manage such situations by conducting meetings with both parties, listening to their perspectives, and trying to find a middle ground.
 They also consider the company’s policies and procedures while handling such situations.